-A century after Einstein's prediction of gravitational waves, Advanced LIGO13 debuted this new "sense" for humanity by observing coalescing binary systems of black holes^{14-16} with up to tens of solar masses17 and enabling tests of relativity in the strong gravity regime.18 In 2017, LIGO and its European partner Virgo19 inaugurated an era of gravitational-wave multimessenger astronomy by discovering a binary neutron star merger with a gamma-ray-burst counterpart,20 and rapidly sharing its source location with the broader astronomical community, triggering observations of the system across the electromagnetic spectrum.21 The scientific goldmine opened by these observations has connected binary neutron star mergers with short gamma-ray-bursts and equated the speed of gravity to very precisely that of light,22 provided a gravitational-wave measure of the local Hubble constant,23 given strong clues about the origin of heavy elements,24 and probed the properties of ultra-dense nuclear matter.^{20,25}
+A century after Einstein's prediction of gravitational waves, Advanced LIGO debuted this new "sense" for humanity by observing coalescing binary systems of black holes14-16 with up to tens of solar masses and enabling tests of relativity in the strong gravity regime.
+In 2017, LIGO and its European partner Virgo inaugurated an era of gravitational-wave multimessenger astronomy by discovering a binary neutron star merger with a gamma-ray-burst counterpart, and rapidly sharing its source location with the broader astronomical community, triggering observations of the system across the electromagnetic spectrum.
+The scientific goldmine opened by these observations has connected binary neutron star mergers to short gamma-ray bursts, equated the speed of gravity to very precisely that of light, provided a gravitational-wave measure of the local Hubble constant, gave strong clues about the origin of heavy elements, and probed the properties of ultra-dense nuclear matter.

-These initial successes of the Advanced LIGO Project were the result of forty years of research and development, including prototypes of increasing scale and the first generation LIGO detectors, and strong international collaborations.
+These successes of Advanced LIGO were the result of forty years of international collaboration and research and development, from prototypes of increasing scale to the first generation LIGO detectors.
 These efforts delivered the technology and engineering needed to build the second-generation detectors.
 They also trained the early-career scientists and engineers who envisioned, built, and are operating these observatories, and fostered a community that is searching for gravitational-wave sources and extracting astrophysical information from these observations.

-The LIGO and Virgo observatories have continued to increase their reach and discovery rate, revealing populations of astrophysical events^{26-29} and routinely issuing alerts to the broader astronomical community.30 At its 2018 sensitivity, this network was reporting observations of tens of black hole mergers and of order one merger involving a neutron star per year.31 At the time of writing, the 2G observatory network is being strengthened by the Japanese KAGRA observatory32 and by an enhancement to Advanced LIGO known as A+.33 A planned joint US-India detector, LIGO-India,34 has received in-principle approval from the Indian government and progress has been made toward selecting and acquiring a site.
-Additionally, progress has been made toward "Voyager" technology to possibly maximize the potential of the existing LIGO facilities by implementing cryogenic silicon optics and suspensions and reducing quantum and Newtonian (gravity gradient) noise.^{35,36} Options for lasers, photodiodes, and electro-optics for Voyager's planned 2 μm operating wavelength as well as cryogenic engineering solutions to cool the suspended optics have been identified and will soon be tested in an upgrade to the Caltech 40-m prototype37 and the European ETpathfinder prototype.38 LIGO and its partners are providing dramatic and deepening insights into the populations and lifetimes of black holes and the inner workings of neutron stars.
+The LIGO and Virgo observatories have continued to increase their reach and discovery rate, revealing populations of astrophysical events26-29 and routinely issuing alerts to the broader astronomical community.
+At its 2020 sensitivity, this network was reporting observations of tens of black hole mergers and of order one merger involving a neutron star per year.
+At the time of writing, the 2G observatory network is being strengthened by the Japanese KAGRA observatory and by an enhancement to Advanced LIGO known as A+.
+A planned joint US-India detector, LIGO India, has selected and acquired a site and is awaiting approval from the Indian government.
+Additionally, progress has been made toward "Voyager" technology to possibly maximize the potential of the existing LIGO facilities by implementing cryogenic silicon optics and suspensions and reducing quantum and Newtonian (gravity gradient) noise.
+Options for lasers, photodiodes, and electro-optics for Voyager's planned 2 μm operating wavelength, as well as cryogenic engineering solutions to cool the suspended optics, have been identified and will soon be tested in the Caltech 40-m prototype and the European ETpathfinder prototype.
+LIGO and its partners are providing dramatic and deepening insights into the populations and lifetimes of black holes and the inner workings of neutron stars.
 However, these 3-4 km detectors can offer only a glimpse of the full gravitational-wave universe.